bor0/gidti/manuscript/chapter5.md

 number_1 : Nat
 number_1 = 1
 ```

-For extracting values from data types such as B a b, we use pattern matching.

 As in Haskell, we can use pattern matching.
 What happens during this phase is Idris does a check (match) against the definitions of the function and uses the definition of the function that matches the value.